A message for prospective applicants

 - In the regular contingent of positions, we have no quotas based upon any social designation such as language, ethnicity, or socioeconomic status.
 An applicant who applies to any of our several medical programs (Med-P, MDCM & MD PhD) competes on a level playing field with the applicants in his or her cohort.
 Academic performance accounts for 70% of the score, and non-academic performance for the remaining 30% (10% CV and 20% CASPer test).
 Different submissions in files are reviewed by different admissions officers and admissions committee members, each of whom score their respective parts, ultimately producing an overall numeric score for each applicant’s candidacy.
 Of approximately 3000 applicants last year, we invited the top 500 for our multiple mini interviews, based upon their rank in this numeric score.

 - Our multiple mini interviews involve focused interactions with committee members, simulations with actors, and tasks, which result in each applicant having 10 scored interactions.
-This again produces a score contributed to by 10 admissions committee members, which creates a simple rank order list from which offers to medical school are generated (the MMI’s account for 80% of this score, and science prerequisites GPA accounts for 20%).
+This again produces a score contributed to by 10 admissions committee members, which creates a simple rank order list from which offers to medical school are generated.
 Multiple mini interviews have been shown in our setting to correlate strongly with performance in the clinical years of medical school.
 They are thus the best predictors we have of the actual “business” of being a doctor.

-- Our admissions committee consists of approximately 75% physicians (including some medical students and residents, and with the vast majority of physicians being faculty members), about 15% allied health professionals, and approximately 10% lay members.
+- Our admissions raters are approximately 75% physicians (including some medical students and residents, and with the vast majority of physicians being faculty members), about 15% allied health professionals, and approximately 10% lay members.

 - Our application process is fully bilingual and students may interact with us from first phone call or email to multiple mini-interviews in either English or French.
 We believe strongly in allowing applicants to put their best foot forward during the process.
 Our selection process aims at identifying the characteristics of an excellent future physician, and does not aim to be a language test.